zepez/zepez.dev/src/content/post/nonovel-io/index.md

 > This is NOT a component library.
 It's a collection of re-usable components that you can copy and paste into your apps.

-- [**ModelFusion (formerly `ai-utils.js`)**](https://modelfusion.dev/guide/): This is effectively just a wrapper around a few popular model hosting providers for a consistant interface.
+- [**ModelFusion (formerly `ai-utils.js`)**](https://modelfusion.dev/guide/): This is effectively just a wrapper around a few popular model hosting providers for a consistent interface.
 I think I could have used LangChain, but that felt like overkill.

 ### Backend

 - [**Next.js**](https://nextjs.org/): See above ⬆️
 - [**NeonDB (serverless postgreSQL)**](https://neon.tech/): Neon is my go-to hosting provider for PostgreSQL, now.
-[Planetscale](https://planetscale.com/) and [Vitess](https://vitess.io/) are super cool, but they come with the significant limiation of not supporting foreign keys (and being built on top of MySQL 😢).
+[Planetscale](https://planetscale.com/) and [Vitess](https://vitess.io/) are super cool, but they come with the significant limitation of not supporting foreign keys (and being built on top of MySQL 😢).
 [CockroachDB](https://www.cockroachlabs.com/) is probably fine, but Neon supports branching and has a great [serverless driver](https://github.com/neondatabase/serverless) that acts as a drop-in replacement for [node-postres](https://node-postgres.com/).
-- [**DrizzleORM**](https://orm.drizzle.team/): Typesafe database queries?
+- [**DrizzleORM**](https://orm.drizzle.team/): Type-safe database queries?
 [Knex.js](https://knexjs.org/)-like query builder?
 I'm in love.
 - **Redis** (for pub/sub)
 - [**Railway**](https://railway.app/): Railway is a hosting platform.
 But wait!
 It's actually... easy to use?
 It takes roughly two clicks to spin up a Redis instance.
 That's a refreshing break from the Kubernetes sigma grindset I've been on for the last two years.
-I highly recommend trying out Railway for low maintenance microservives.
+I highly recommend trying out Railway for low maintenance microservices.
 - [**Auth.js**](https://authjs.dev/): I don't have any significant complaints with Auth.js, but if I were starting over: I would likely go with a managed auth service, such as [Supabase Auth](https://supabase.com/) or [Clerk](https://clerk.com/).
 Auth.js is *fine* and I *could* roll my own auth (I've done so with previous projects), but both Clerk and Supabase have generous free tiers.
 I think the peace of mind that these services offer is worth the trade off of vendor lock-in.

 ## Importing content